 Cyber threat watch

-MITRE ATT&CK® is used as part of Cyber Threat Intelligence.
+MITRE ATT&CK® is used for Cyber Threat Intelligence.
 Security teams can use this framework to develop a threat model describing the potential attacks to which their IS is exposed, and identify the measures they need to put in place to protect themselves.

-By characterizing and analyzing groups of adversaries and malware, the MITRE ATT&CK® framework helps to draw threat profiles.
+By enabling the characterization and analysis of adversary groups and malware, the MITRE ATT&CK® framework helps to draw threat profiles.
 Analysts gain a better understanding of the methods, capabilities, motivations and objectives of threat actor profiles, based on concrete examples and analyses of their past activities.

 Threat detection and prevention